-Literacy encompasses reading and writing as a means of communication.
+Literacy encompasses reading, writing and spelling as a means of communication.
+It is an important skill because literacy levels are attributed to academic, social and vocational success.
 Literacy includes these skills;

 - Phonological Awareness: This is the ability to understand that spoken words are made up of smaller `units’ of sound with children progressing from learning to segment words into syllables e.g. (football = foot ball), onsets and rime and then sounds (f oo t b a ll).

 - Phonemic awareness: This area allows students to develop the ability to identify initial, middle and end sounds in words and then learn to blend sounds such as c a t = cat and manipulate sounds; if I had the word cat and I took off the c and replaced it with m what new word would I have?
 Mat.
 These activities are based upon sound awareness and allow children to develop early literacy skills.